pymal-developers/pymal/README.md

 Dependencies
 ===========
-* `python`
-Wasn't tried on other python 3, but i believe it will work on all types of python 3.
-Won't work on python 2 (known problem is the headers of functions).
-I don't believe it should be even discussed. (python 2 was announced as deprecated).
-    * `3.2`
-    * `3.3`
-    * `3.4`
-    * `pypi3`
 * `BeautifulSoup4`
     * `html5lib` for BeautifulSoup4 to read html pages better.
 * `requests`
     * `httpcache` for requests to have cache (might be removed because no cache can be created with mal right now).
 * pillows
  To show users' avatars and mangas/animes icon.

 Installation
 ============